tobealive/docs/docs/concepts/compile-time/control-flow.md

 }
 ```

-Can be used to check compilation options:
+It can be used to check compilation options:

 ```v nofmt
 $if test {